 Back then, apart from the famous annual Festival and the town’s locality to London, there didn’t seem to be a great deal going for it as a destination.
 There was no large shopping mall to speak of.
-Night life was a bit iffy, the main strip of pubs on Friar Street used to be the place for groups to go out for fights rather than for fun it would seem.
+Night life was a bit iffy, the main strip of pubs on Friar Street used to be the place for groups to go out for fights rather than for fun.
 There were a couple of night clubs with sticky floors and sweaty walls that were way past their glory days.
-Despite all of this, Reading was home to a large University and also being in the Thames Valley commuter belt had a large population of young professionals who had moved to the town for work, so it had a fairly vibrant and cosmopolitan feel.
+Despite all of this, Reading was home to a large University and also being in the Thames Valley commuter belt, it had a large population of young professionals.
+A lot of people who had moved to the town for work.
+This gave it a fairly vibrant and cosmopolitan feel.
 I made myself quite at home.

-Skip forward almost twenty years and a lot has changed in this town, and that my friends is why I am still here.
+Skip forward almost twenty years or so and a lot has changed in this town.
 So let’s go on a little journey around my little town and I’ll tell you all about it.

 Let’s start the journey at the railway station.